satansdeer/satansdeer.github.com/content/legacy-posts/static-type-checking-js/index.md

 ![javascript dynamic nature](/brokula-pica-i-pas.gif)

-In React world there is a very popular way to do it – the PropTypes.
+In React world there is a popular way to do it – the PropTypes.
 But it's a runtime check, so you might see some errors late and also it's applicable only to react components.

 There is a better solution.
 We can add static type checking to Javascript.
 For example with Flow.

 ## Flow

 Flow is a static type checker made by Facebook.
-It's pretty easy to start using.
+It's easy to start using.
 Just install the `npm` package:

 ```js
 yarn add --dev flow-bin
 ```

-Run `yarn run flow init` and then just run `yarn run flow` to check your project for type errors.
+Run `yarn run flow init` and then run `yarn run flow` to check your project for type errors.

 I recommend using comments for flow type annotations.
 Flow has it's own comments syntax, to use it add a double colon in the beginning of the comments block.